 Call of the Page offers learning in a number of ways.

 Our online courses begin with introductory materials being sent to participants.
-Three submissions of work are sent in over an eight week period, with in-depth feedback being given each time.
+The usual format is that three submissions of work are sent in over an eight week period, with in-depth feedback being given each time.

 These courses are run as scheduled group courses, where everyone benefits from reading the tutor's comments to all students in the group, in a combined learning experience.

-You can find out more about our online courses here.
+You can find out more about our online haiku courses here.

 Alan Summers is available for one-to-one tuition, in person, by email, post, telephone, Skype, or a combination of these.
 One-to-one sessions are tailored to suit you, either with Alan setting assignments, or simply giving feedback on your drafts of haiku, tanka or the other Japanese forms.

 We have a flexible account system, and one-to-one students can send as little or as much work as they like at any time.
 Feedback bookings start with 90 minutes of Alan's time, and can be bought in 45 minute units after the first session.
 Any time not used will roll over and be held for the student's next session.